aptos-labs/aptos-core/developer-docs-site/docs/guides/transaction-management.md

 Another model, if viable, is to decouple the `signer` altogether away from permissions and to make an application specific capability.
 Then this capability can be given to each worker that let’s them operate on the shared infrastructure.

-Note that parallelization on the shared infrastructure can be limited if any transaction would have any read, write or write, write conflicts.
+Note that parallelization on the shared infrastructure can be limited if any transaction would have any read or write conflicts.
 This won’t prevent multiple transactions from executing within a block, but can impact maximum blockchain performance.